-The Chanins intended at this point in their career to launch themselves into the national theater scene.
+On completion of the Royale, Theatre Masque and Majestic, the Chanins intended to launch themselves into the national theater scene.
 In October 1926, they announced

 ...that they have completed plans for "the maintenance and operation of a chain of theatres in New York and half a dozen other large cities in the United States."it is planned to build houses in Philadelphia, Boston, Chicago, Detroit, Cleveland and Pittsburgh.
 Also, the two brothers have organized the Chanin Producing Company, and will immediately enter the field of play production on a large scale.
 The announcement by the Chanins is taken by theatrical men to mean the definite arrival, at an early date, of the so-called "third circuit" as a competitor of the Shubert and Erlanger Circuits.
-5
+12